kapilsarkar/FSJS2.0/DOM ASSIGNMENTS/readme.md

 # DOM Assignment 6

-Add Ineuron logo then change price to $10/month and add "linkedin" font awesome icon at end of the footer
+## Add Ineuron logo then change price to $10/month and add "linkedin" font awesome icon at end of the footer-

-Add Ineuron logo
+ ## Add Ineuron logo--

 **Solution**

 **Task-1**

-Add Ineuron logo
+## Add Ineuron logo-